IIIF/training/europeana/README.md

  * Presentation API - 1 hour
  * Working with EDM - 1 hour

+Instructor:

-Instructor: Glen Robson (IIIF Technical Coordinator, IIIF Consortium) and TBC
+ * Glen Robson (IIIF Technical Coordinator, IIIF Consortium)
+ * Lianne Heslinga (Metadata Coordinator, Europeana)
+ * Fiona Mowat (Programme and Business Development, Europeana)

 This session will introduce you to the IIIF Image and Presentation standards and go through a short workshop to show how you can create and use off the shelf tools to use these standards.
 We will discuss how to setup a IIIF system in production starting with a small collection and then how to scale up to millions of images.
 We will then conclude with a discussion on the wider IIIF community and where you can go for help and advice after the workshop has completed.